Meet U.S. Air Force Tech. Sgt. Tracey Massengill

-U.S. Air Force Tech.
+Meet U.S. Air Force Tech.
 Sgt.
-Tracey Massengill, an Equal Opportunity Advisor assigned to the 175th Wing, Maryland Air National Guard poses for a photo, February 12, 2023, Middle River, Maryland.
+Tracey Massengill, an Equal Opportunity Advisor assigned to the 175th Wing, Maryland Air National Guard.
 Massengill recently became part of the 175th Wing’s Equal Opportunity Office.

-(U.S. Air National Guard photo by 2nd Lt Enjoli Saunders)
+"During my 11 years of service in the Air Force, I have met so many service men and women who have come from different facets of life that have inspired and influenced my journey of becoming an Equal Opportunity Advisor," said Massengill.
+"Whether those experiences were negative or positive, they taught me never to surrender to adversity rather use those obstacles to learn and grow from.”

+Massengill, who comes from a military family, said she was honored to have the opportunity to serve her fellow Airmen.

 |Date Taken: